-So, I created my own version at home!
+So, I created my own version of salmon dip at home!
 The ingredients are not identical but it satisfies just the same.
-The thing I love about this dip is that it’s quick and easy to make yet sophisticated enough to serve at a sit-down dinner party.
+The thing I love about this salmon dip is that it’s quick and easy to make yet sophisticated enough to serve at a sit-down dinner party.
 My sister Karen made this recipe for her husband’s boss and he LOVED it.
 Just sayin’.
 If you need to impress someone . . .

 Disclaimer: Although I call this a recipe, these amounts are more like guidelines.
 My proportions are slightly different each time, I just try to keep the ratios roughly the same.